cms-tau-pog/TauFW/Fitter/TauES/README.md

 ## Running the fit:

-source makeFitTES.sh TauES/config/defaultFitSetupTES_mutau.yml
+python makeFitTES.py -y UL2018 -c TauES/config/defaultFitSetupTES_mutau.yml
--> for more information on the different parts, please look into the shell script
+-> for more information on the different parts, please look into the python script